mrfinnsmith/FrisConnections/README.md

    ```bash
    npm run dev
    ```

 Open http://localhost:3000 in your browser.
-The About page is accessible at http://localhost:3000/about.
+The About page is accessible at http://localhost:3000/about and past puzzles at http://localhost:3000/past.

 ## Database Constraints